pytroll/pytroll-collectors/doc/source/index.rst

 ^^^^^^^^^^^^^^^^

 .. automodule:: pytroll_collectors.segments

+Collects together files that belong together for a single time step.

+Geostationary example: Single full disk dataset of Meteosat SEVIRI data are segmented to 144 separate files.
+These are prolog (PRO), epilog (EPI), 24 segments for HRV and 8 segments for each of the lower level channels.
+For processing, some of those segments are essential (if absent, no processing can take place), others are optional (if one segment in the middle is missing, an image can be produced, but it will have a gap).

+Low Earth Orbit (LEO) example: EARS/VIIRS data are split to M-channel (includes all M-channels) files and DNB-channel files.
+These files have the same start and end times and coverage, just different data.

+Historically this was created to collect SEVIRI segments, which has some impact on the configuration.

+The YAML format supports collection of several different data together.
+As an example: SEVIRI data and NWC SAF GEO products.

 Configuration for ``segment_gatherer`` can be either in ini or yaml files.
 There are several examples in the ``examples/`` directory in